Native Perennial

 Wild Ginger (Asarum canadense) - This low, colony-forming perennial grows only 4-8 in. high.
 Each plant bears a pair of large, velvety, heart-shaped leaves.
 Growing at ground level in the crotch between 2 leafstalks is a single darkish red-brown to green-brown flower.
 The solitary flower is at ground level, hidden below the leaves.

 The fleshy rootstock can create a crowded network on the woodland floor, resulting in a dense ground cover of Wild ginger.
-The root has a strong, gingery flavor, and when cooked with sugar, can be used as a substitute for ginger.
+The root has a strong ginger flavor and, when cooked with sugar, can be used as a substitute for ginger.